oVirt/infra-docs/CI/Build_and_test_standards.md

     trigger will be used.
 These triggers are already configured in [jenkins repo][jenkins_git_repo],
     under jobs/confs/yaml/triggers/standard.yaml
+  * *manual* - for build-artifacts-manual stage, the trigger should be set to manual
 * **arch** - the architecture that should be tested

 The jobs that will be created will be given a name in the form of: <br>